OpenSecuritySummit/oss2018/content/participant/certdev/felipe-zipitria.md

   - Real world GDPR practices
   - Using graphs for GDPR mappings and visualisations
-  - Integrating Security Tools in the SDL notes :
+  - Integrating Security Tools in the SDL
+  - Creating a Steady-State Hypothesis
+  - Customising the Chaos Toolkit

+notes :

 ---